umbraco/rfcs/packages/0018-package-format.md

 ## Summary

-Umbraco currently has two used package formats:
+Umbraco currently has two package formats:
-- The out of the box Umbraco ZIP package that can be generated from the backoffice
+- The default Umbraco ZIP package format that can be generated from the backoffice
-- The NuGet package that is the standard in .NET
+- The standard .NET NuGet package format

-This RFC's purpose is to suggest a way to bridge the gap and unify the two package formats while also looking closer at what a modern package format *should* offer.
+The purpose of this RFC is to suggest a way to bridge the gap and unify the two package formats while also looking closer at what a modern package format *should* offer.

 ## Motivation

-A lot of package developers end up publishing their package as both a Zip and a NuGet package as both formats have unique advantages.
-However, as a developer, working with NuGet packages are highly preferred, as it has some very essential features - the main one being automatic dependency handling.
+Many package developers end up publishing their packages as both a Zip and NuGet packages since both formats have unique advantages.
+However as a developer, working with NuGet packages are highly preferred as it has some essential features such as having automatic dependency handling and being fully integrated with application development pipelines such as Visual Studio and CI/CD platforms.

 We want to make it easier and simpler to create packages by only maintaining one format while getting the best features of both.